-Whether the administrator is acting in the context of a tutorship, curatorship or a protection mandate in anticipation of incapacity, his or her tasks are numerous and complex, and should therefore not be taken lightly.
+Whether the administrator is acting in the context of a tutorship or a protection mandate in anticipation of incapacity, his or her tasks are numerous and complex, and should therefore not be taken lightly.
 Furthermore, the administrator is personally liable for his or her actions.

-In most cases, tutorship and curatorship require that the administrator report regularly to the public Curator and tutorship council, or provide a guarantee of his or her administration.
+In most cases, tutorship requires that the administrator report regularly to the public Curator and tutorship council, or provides a guarantee of his or her administration.
 Rare are the individuals who possess the necessary competencies to adhere to the legal, fiscal and financial provisions pertaining to these responsibilities.
-Administering a tutorship or curatorship is not an easy task.
+Administering a tutorship is not an easy task.
 Entrusting this responsibility to professionals has its benefits.
 Don't hesitate to ask your advisor for more information about our services.